Satono Crown: 2018: six-year-old season

 For his first appearance of 2018 Satono Crown was flown to the United Arab Emirates to contest the Sheema Classic over 2400 metres at Meydan Racecourse on 31 March but never looked likely to win and came home seventh of the ten runners behind Hawkbill.
 On his return to Japan he attempted to reproduce his success of the previous year in the Takarazuka Kinen but ran unplaced behind Mikki Rocket.
 Satono Crown ended his racing career in the Japan Cup at Tokyo on 25 November when he finished ninth behind Almond Eye, beaten twelve lengths by the winner.

 Stud career

 At the end of his racing career, Satono Crown was retired to become a breeding stallion at the Shadai Stallion Station in Hokkaido.

-Tastiera became the first horse sired by Satono Crown to win a graded race, with him winning the Yayoi Sho in 2023, the same race Satono Crown won 8 years earlier.
+Tastiera became the first horse sired by Satono Crown to win a graded race, the Yayoi Sho in 2023, the same race Satono Crown won 8 years earlier.
+After placing second in Satsuki Sho, he went on to win the Tokyo Yushun in his next start.